-To submit an appeal, please complete this form and submit to the Student Health Center.
+To submit an appeal, please complete this form and submit it to the Student Health Center.
 It will be reviewed by the appeals committee within 7-10 business days for approval.
 An email will be sent to the student regarding the decision made.

-Please review the following links:Understanding Insurance
+Please review the following link:Understanding Insurance